 • Complications not properly diagnosed and addressed in time

 The Centers for Disease Control (CDC) define maternal death as “the death of a woman while pregnant or within one year of the end of pregnancy from any cause related to or aggravated by pregnancy.”
-According to data reported by the CDC in 2017, the pregnancy-related mortality rate for the U.S. was 17 per 100,000 live births.
+According to data reported by the CDC for 2021, the pregnancy-related mortality rate for the U.S. was 32.9 deaths per 100,000 live births.

 THE LEADING LAWYERS IN MICHIGAN SINCE 1983

 For over 70 years, the Michigan maternal death lawyers at Fieger Law have fought for survivor’s rights.
-If your family has suffered as the result of a maternal death resulting from negligence, Geoffrey Fieger and his team at Fieger Law can help.
+If your family has suffered as the result of a maternal death resulting from negligence, Fieger Law can help.
 Contact Michigan’s top law firm specializing in maternal death malpractice cases today.